The important information for employees can be located on our web site at http://www.StaffingSolutionsEnterprises.com

 As an applicant/employee of the Company who resides in the state of Ohio, I hereby acknowledge and authorize SSE to provide and share/exchange basic payroll information with Cuyahoga County for the purpose of making county eligible participants aware of additional programs they may be entitled to during their employment

 Staffing Solutions Enterprises will enforce policies and procedures communicated in any form through internal communications such as newsletters, web site updates, e-mail or other written communication as allowed by law.
 Failure to comply with any Staffing Solutions Enterprises’ policy may result in disciplinary action against the employee, including suspension or termination.
-Questions about any policy should be referred to the Controller, Kathleen R. Bodnar (email@example.com or 440-684-7218 ext 115) who is in charge of administering, enforcing and updating policies.
+Questions about any policy should be referred to the Controller, Kathleen R. Bodnar (firstname.lastname@example.org or 440-684-7218 ext.
+115) who oversees administering, enforcing and updating policies.